Masterminds/glide/README.md

 ## Usage

 ```
 $ glide create                            # Start a new workspaces
-$ glide in        # Switch into the workspace
 $ open glide.yaml                         # and edit away!
+$ glide get github.com/Masterminds/cookoo # Get a package and add to glide.yaml
 $ glide install                           # Install packages and dependencies
 # work, work, work
 $ go build                                # Go tools work normally
-$ glide update    # Update to newest versions of the package
+$ glide up                                # Update to newest versions of the package
-$ exit            # Exit the glide session (started with glide in)
 ```

 Check out the `glide.yaml` in this directory, or examples in the `docs/`